Previous Page Next Page

 Other Business Call

-Is not required to perform person searches unless it is an Out-of-State Request for case history
+Is not required to perform person searches unless it is an out-of-state (OOS) request for case history.
+See Out-of-State (OOS) Agency Requests for DFPS Basic History Check on the DFPS intranet.

 3320 Narrative

-Different I&R types have different requirements.
-Refer to the Narrative Instructions and Narrative Templates.
+Different I&R types have specific requirements.
+See the Narrative Instructions and Narrative Template on the DFPS intranet.

-The intake specialist completes the In Regards To field for I&Rs whenever possible.
+The intake specialist completes the In Re field for I&Rs whenever possible.
 This information is helpful to anyone searching for an I&R through the Report Log.

 If the I&R type is:

-The same as the case name for the open subcare case.
+The same as the case name for the open Substitute Care (SUB) stage for the child of concern.

 The same as the case name of the open case to which the intake specialist is sending the I&R.